skris56uic/cs580_final_project/README.md

 ## Reports

-Each folder contains a `Report.md` file that provides:
+Each folder contains a `Report.pdf` file that provides:
 *   Explanation of the algorithm implemented.
 *   Pseudocode (where applicable).
 *   Asymptotic complexity analysis.